davidmaceachern/blog/content/posts/2020-08-17-collecting-data-from-an-api.md

 ``` Rust
 $ cargo run
 ```
-Which will build and execute the code for us so we can have some feedback from theError: Server responded with: 404 Not Found output:
+Which will build and execute the code for us so we can have some feedback.
 ``` Bash
     Finished dev [unoptimized + debuginfo] target(s) in 0.06s
      Running `target/debug/data-collection-rust`